 At times there is a feeling that not all employers are held accountable for failing to follow the disability rights laws that are already in place.
 In Ohio, there are employers who

 Individuals with disabilities often have to confront outdated stereotypes and discrimination.
-The governor has taken a positive step forward in helping people with disabilities.
+Even finding and maintaining stable and affordable housing is sometimes a challenging task.
+Governor DeWine has taken a positive step forward in helping people with disabilities.

 Who We Are: